Steroids typically bring one of two things to mind – medical steroid application or bodybuilding steroid application.

 The athletic advantage gained from anabolic steroids is why they are illegal in most competitive sports today.

-What steroids do to your body is that when muscles become damaged in any way, the body must set in motion a natural repair process to build new, stronger muscle fibers.
-This process is known as muscular hypertrophy.
+When muscles become damaged in any way, the body must set in motion a natural repair process to build new, stronger muscle fibers.

 With repeated re-building of muscle fibers, the body’s muscles eventually grow larger and stronger.